SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 \item[Section \ref{diff_coeff_sect}] Theorem \ref{thm2_a} extends the analysis to diffusion matrices that may have critical discontinuities.

-\item[Section \ref{wfb_sect}] Corollary \ref{cor1} shows, in principle, how well-posedness of the finite-particle Keller–Segel system can be derived from an earlier result on SDEs with general singular drifts (Theorem \ref{thm_wfb}).
+\item[Appendix \ref{wfb_sect}] Corollary \ref{cor1} shows how well-posedness of the finite-particle Keller–Segel system can be derived from our earlier result on SDEs with general singular drifts (Theorem \ref{thm_wfb}).
 The proof of that theorem uses a more operator-theoretic approach, based on fractional resolvent representations, and covers the larger class of \textit{weakly form-bounded drifts} that contains both the Morrey class $M_{1+\varepsilon}$ and the Kato class studied by Bass-Chen \cite{BC}.
-We also comment in this section on general time-inhomogeneous drifts with critical singularities both in time and space.

-\item[Section \ref{div_drifts_sect}] Theorems \ref{thm_div} and \ref{thm1} treat drifts whose divergence satisfies a critical (scaling-invariant) form-boundedness condition, with the distributional part set to zero.
-Under this assumption we can relax the constraint on $|b|$, allowing some super-critical form-boundedness conditions.
-As an application, Theorem \ref{cor2} gives an improved upper bound on the constant in the many particle Hardy inequality.

-\item[Section \ref{comments_sect}] We make a few more comments regarding De Giorgi's method in $L^p$, the optimal choice of test function in the analysis of Kolmogorov backward equation, and time-inhomogeneous drifts.